aiida-vasp/aiida-vasp/docs/source/howto/other_codes.md

 :::{note}
 We recommend using `VaspRelaxUpdater` rather than `VaspBuilderUpdater` for setting up VASP geometry optimisation calculations, as the former offers more checks and control for the optimisation process.
 :::

+## Sumo

+Sumo is a code for plotting electronic band structures and DOS.
+It can be used with calculations done by aiida-vasp.
+There are two ways to use sumo with this package:

+1. You can export the calculation with `verdi data vasp.tools export <node> <folder>` and then use sumo's command line interface to plot.
+   This approach works best for DOS plots and for band structure calculations the exported KPOINTS files currently does not have band labels.
+2. Use the `vasp.utils.sumo` module to plot the band structure from a band structure workflow with the get_sumo_dos_plotter and get_sumo_bands_plotter functions.